-Competitive Start Fund - All Sectors
+Competitive Start Fund - All Sectors - NOW OPEN

 Please note: call open and close dates in 2019 are subject to change.
 The focus of specific calls is yet to be confirmed.

 The Competitive Start Fund (CSF) aims to support early stage start-ups.
 This fund is open to early stage companies in manufacturing and internationally traded services.

 The Competitive Start Fund (CSF) provided Geowox with a much-needed early-stage cash injection, allowing founder and CEO Stefano Francavilla to focus on the product and strengthening relationships with clients.
 Here, Stefano describes how the CSF supported Geowox’s growth.
 Click here to read more.

 CheckVentory is an AI powered inventory management platform for eliminating risk in the automotive finance and distribution market.
 Here, founder Adrian Walsh outlines why he applied for Enterprise Ireland’s Competitive Start Fund (CSF) and shares his advice on making the application.
 Click here to read more.

 CitySwifter leveraged new technologies to fill a gap in the public transport sector.
 Here, Brian O’Rourke, Founder, outlines the company’s journey from early-stage start-up to HPSU, and how the Competitive Start Fund helped them take their product to market.
 Click here to read more.

 BidRecruit is an innovative, unique platform that cuts time-consuming tasks and makes recruitment efficient and effective.
 Here, company founder, Caroline Gleeson outlines how CSF enabled BidRecruit to develop from idea to business reality.
 Click here to read more.

 The Competitive Start Fund enabled Ian Nolan to complete the initial builds of the Brightflag platform.
 CEO and founder, Ian Nolan outlines his top tips for applying for the fund.
 Click here to read more.